-Advice to users17The PMIx ad hoc v1.0 Standard defined an error notification function with an identical name, but18different signature than the v2.0 Standard described below.
-The ad hoc v1.0 version was removed19from the v2.0 Standard is not included in this document to avoid confusion.
+The PMIx ad hoc v1.0 Standard defined an error notification function with an identical name, but different signature than the v2.0 Standard described below.
+The ad hoc v1.0 version was removed from the v2.0 Standard is not included in this document to avoid confusion.